octimot/StoryToolkitAI/FEATURES.md

 since the algorithm may ignore one channel or the other, and therefore only give you a partial transcription.

 ### Group Questions
-Starting with version 0.18.3, you can click and wait for AI to detect and create a group with all the transcription segments that look like questions.
+You can click and wait for AI to detect and create a group with all the transcription segments that look like questions.
 This is useful if you want to see all the questions in your transcript, for instance if you're transcribing interviews.